jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2o.md

 However, this account of the bank of Amsterdam is mostly imaginary.

-105 A paper currency which falls below the value of gold and silver coin does not sink the value of those metals.
+{{< s v="105" >}} A paper currency which falls below the value of gold and silver coin does not sink the value of those metals.

 It does not cause equal quantities of them to exchange for fewer goods.
 The proportion between the value of gold and silver and the value of goods depends on the fertility of the gold and silver mines.